directus/directus/docs/guides/api-config.md

 #### Multiple Providers

-You can configure multiple authentication providers at the same time.
-This allows for different options when authenticating in Directus.
+You can configure multiple providers for handling authentication in Directus.
+This allows for different options when when logging in.
 To do this, you can provide a CSV of provider names, and provide a config block for each of
 them:

 ```